 Your loved one has passed, and in addition to dealing with the emotional loss that you have experienced, you are now faced with the task of administering his trust.
 It may feel as though the tasks that lay before you are endless.
-Understanding which actions should be taken first can help get you started in the right direction.
+Understanding which actions should be taken first can help when starting a trust administration.

-Now that you’re ready to start administering your loved one’s trust, consider taking the following steps first:
+Now that you’re starting a trust administration of your loved one’s trust, consider taking the following steps first:

 - Obtain a copy of the trust if you do not already have one.